 Here are some important steps to follow:

-In the past, ARDF has stood by churches offering relief to victims of the flooding in Louisiana (2016), the flooding in South Carolina (2015), the tornadoes in Oklahoma (2013), and the devastation of Hurricane Sandy (2012).
+ARDF has stood by churches offering relief to victims of Hurricanes Harvey, Irma and Maria (2017), the flooding in Louisiana (2016), the flooding in South Carolina (2015), the tornadoes in Oklahoma (2013), and the devastation of Hurricane Sandy (2012).
 While we hope disasters won’t occur, we stand by to help ACNA churches in the future!
 Yet if we don’t know anyone on the ground, or have good intelligence from the field, we all may miss an opportunity to serve.
 This is where your involvement can really help.